Skip to main content

 • per_page (int) - The number of items per page

-• show_tree (bool) - If True, prints rich tree representation of concept relations
+• show_tree (bool) - If True, prints a rich tree representation of concept relations

 Example: